kyscott18/ilrta/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

 **ilrta** makes all new and existing popular token standards composable.
-Any standard that uses this framework has consistent event logs and function selectors, and are transferable in a trust minimized way using `Permit3`.
+Any standard that uses this framework has consistent event logs, function selectors, and are transferable in a trust minimized way using `Permit3`.

 ## `ILRTA`